msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Simulation of the random scale mixture and its marginal ditribution function are provided below.
 ```
+# Libraries used throughout this example
+using NeuralEstimators, Flux
+using Folds
 using LinearAlgebra: Symmetric, cholesky
 using Distributions: cdf, Uniform, Normal
+using AlgebraOfGraphics, CairoMakie

-# Sampling from the prior for θ
+# Sampling θ from the prior distribution

-d = 2 # number of parameters

 function sample(K)
 	ρ = rand(Uniform(0.0, 0.99), K)
 	δ = rand(Uniform(0.0, 1.0), K)
 	return vcat(ρ', δ')
 end

 # Marginal simulation of Z | θ
 function simulate(θ, m)
 	Z = Folds.map(1:size(θ, 2)) do k
 		ρ = θ[1, k]
 		δ = θ[2, k]